-Thanks to our partners at ThinkHR, we’ve broken down the regulations by employer size.
+We’ve broken down the regulations by employer size.
 The more employees you have, the more regulations you must comply with.

 Let’s start with the ones that affect all employers.
 Note that these descriptions contain a brief overview of each law/regulation and is provided simply for education.
 If you have any questions regarding these laws, please reach out to a trusted advisor.

 HR Compliance for Employers of All Sizes

 1. Consumer Credit Protection Act (CPPA) – This protects employees from discharge by their employers because their wages have been garnished for any one debt.
 It also limits the amount of an employee’s earning that may be garnished in any one week.

 2. Employee Polygraph Protection Act (EPPA) – This applies to most private employers and prohibits them from using lie detector tests for pre-employment screening or during employment.

 3. Employment Retirement Income Security Act (ERISA) - [Other than governmental employers and certain church plans].
 ERISA sets minimum standards for retirement and health benefit plans regarding: standards of conduct, fiduciary rules, and reporting requirements to the government and plan participants.
 It does not require employers to establish a plan, but employers who do must meet certain standards.

 Fun fact: PrimePay handles ERISA compliance.
 Learn more here.